FleetCarma/embedC-Challenge/README.md

 * Trip Starting Battery State-of-Charge (SOC) Value [%]
 * Trip Ending Battery State-of-Charge (SOC) Value [%]

-Someone has already written the code to retrieve signals from the vehicle and make each one available as a vehicle_signal_t.
+Someone has already written the code to retrieve signals from the vehicle and make each one available as a ```vehicle_signal_t```.
 This data structure contains the signal type, the time when the signal was received, and the signal value.

 ```javascript
 typedef enum {